dagda1/cuttingedge/packages/use-shortcuts/README.md

   return <div>component</dv>
 };
 ```
-The `useShortcuts` hook is called passing in a configurtion object of type `UseShortcuts`:
+In the above example, the `useShortcuts` hook is called and a configurtion object of type `UseShortcuts` is supplied as an argument:

 ```javascript
 export interface UseShortcuts {